 The Hazardous Materials Technician/Specialist Refresher II course is a CSTI certified course which is designed to provide sufficient training for Hazardous Material Technicians and Specialists to maintain their competencies (per requirements in California Code of Regulations Title 8, Chapter 4, Section 5192).
 This course includes hands-on and classroom training in the various functions of hazardous materials response.
-This course is repeatable.
 This course may be offered as Pass/No Pass.